uwcartlab/webmapping/Chapter04/readme.md

 ###### Figure 1.3:The Leaflet API documentation.

 Let's examine the Leaflet methods from the two tutorials you completed using the API documentation.
 The first method in the _Leaflet_ _Quick Start Guide_ is `L.map()` (Example 1.3).
-Note that the expression above also includes the `setView()` method, chained to `L.map()` with jQuery-style dot syntax, and assigns the returned value of both methods to the variable `map`.
+Note that the expression above also includes the `setView()` method, chained to `L.map()` with dot syntax, and assigns the returned value of both methods to the variable `map`.

 ###### Example 1.3: Using the Leaflet methods `L.map()` and `.setView()` in _quickstartTutorial.js_